FixelAlgorithmsTeam/fixel/_posts/2020-04-05-fixel-zoneselector-2-user-guide.md

 As can be seen above, the Panel is composed of 4 main sections:

  *	Plug In Parameters
-	*	Edge Radius and Threshold Level Sliders.
-		Sets the radius of the edges to be enhanced and the threshold level to regulate noise amplification.
-	*	Intensity Slider.
+	*	11 Zone Buttons.
+		Each button sets whether to include (Pushed down) or exclude the specific tonal range zone in the output mask.
+	*	Source Channel Buttons.
-		Sets the overall intensity of the filter.
+		Sets the source channel for the generation of the Luminosity Mask.
-	*	Edge Preserving Mode.
-		When set to `ON` the filter is applied on the *Luminosity Channel* of the image (*Saturation* and *Hue* channels are untouched).
+		For instance the user can choose the Saturation as source and push down `Zone 0` and `Zone 1` which means low saturation colors will be chosen.
-	*	Luminosity Mode.
+	*	Auto Tone.
-		When set to `ON` the filter is applied on the *Luminosity Channel* of the image (*Saturation* and *Hue* channels are untouched).
+		When set to `ON` the plug in optimizes the Luminosity Mask to take advantage of the whole dynamic range.
+	*	Contrast Level.
+		Controls the roll off of the Luminosity Mask.
+Higher value means more focused mask with shaper transitions between selected zones to excluded zones in the tonal range.
  *	User Adjustable Presets.
-	Allows the user to apply pre defined presets by clicking a preset button or setting a preset by long click (*Click & Hold*) which freezes the current settings into a preset.
+	6 presest to cover 99% of the use cases for Luminosity Mask.
+The middle button is user configurable.
+Setting it by a long click (*Click & Hold*) which freezes the current settings into a preset.
- *	Panel State Elements - *Apply*, *Cancel* and *Preview*.
+ *	Panel State Elements - *Composite*, *Mask* and *Reset*.
-	In case the `Live View` is disabled one must click on `Apply` to run the filter.
-The button *Cancel* cancels the effect and restore the image into its original form.
-The *Preview* button toggles between seeing the input image and the output image.
+	The `Composite` mode displays the current output of the masking procedure.
+The `Mask` mode displays the Luminosity Mask.
+The `Reset` button resets, on click, teh state of the panel to its default.
  *	Home Page, Settings, User Guide and About Screen Link Buttons.
 	Home Page opens a browser with the Fixel Website, Settings opens the Settings Window (See below) of the Plug In, User Guide open a web browser with this address and the About icon opens a window with the version string of the Plug In.

-The main feature of the Plug In is being able to truly enhance edges in a manner which can not be found anywhere else.
+The main feature of the Plug In is being able to include or exclude tonal ranges (Zones) form the output.
+While most Luminosity Masks Actions / Panels just automates Photoshop procedure [Fixel Zone Selector 2][98]'s algorithm is implemented by a proprietary Plug In.
+It is not constrained by the limitations of Photoshop's tools as described in [Luminosity Mask - How Does It (Really) Work][04]? and [Luminosity Mask Done Right][05]! posts.
-Hence the user, at most time, will interact with the 2 upper sliders to adjust the Plug In effect to taste.
+Hence the user, at most time, will easily achieve the results with the highest quality in the industry.

 ### Settings Window Parameters